FodorLab/SARS-CoV-2_wastewater_NCAT/README.md

 ## See outputs

 The scripts to create outputs and some input files are stored in the git repository itself.
 The outputs they make, such as figures, are available as non-tracked attachements, see the releases page: [https://github.com/FodorLab/SARS-CoV-2_wastewater_NCAT/releases](https://github.com/FodorLab/SARS-CoV-2_wastewater_NCAT/releases).
 These can be downloaded to browse locally.
+Readers may also find outputs in the results folder of our Code Ocean capsule: doi:10.24433/CO.8844928.v1

 ## Project File Structure